stephenmoloney/ex_ovh/docs/mix_task_basic.md

 - `EX_OVH_APPLICATION_KEY`: The system environment variable name for the application key.
 - `EX_OVH_APPLICATION_SECRET`: The system environment variable name for the application secret.
 - `EX_OVH_CONSUMER_KEY`: The system environment variable name for the consumer key.
-- `EX_OVH_ENDPOINT`: The system environment variable name for the ovh endpoint.
-- `EX_OVH_API_VERSION`: The system environment variable name for the api version.

 - Copy the configuration outputted by the commandline to `config.exs`.